Current project status

 The background paper set out the current law of misconduct in public office, highlighting problems that arise through areas of uncertainty, as well as gaps and overlaps with alternative offences.
 It asked consultees a number of questions, which were aimed at gathering further evidence as to existing problems and their extent.
 Public consultation on the background paper closed on 20 March 2016.

 Our Consultation Paper, Reforming Misconduct in Public Office, begins our second phase of consultation and sets out options for what the law of misconduct in public office should be.
-Our final report will be published in 2018.
+Our final report will be published in Autumn 2019.

 Our reform objectives are to decide whether the existing offence of misconduct in public office should be abolished, retained, restated or amended and to pursue whatever scheme of reform is decided upon.